South Korea’s crypto volume hits record $34 billion: Here’s why

-South Korea’s brief martial law order saw the crypto trading volume in the country surge to its highest level ever with over $34 billion traded in 24 hours on Dec.
-3.
+South Korea’s brief martial law order saw the crypto trading volume surge to its highest level ever with over $34 billion traded in 24 hours on December 3.

-President Yoon Suk-yeol declared an emergency curfew on Tuesday amid a wave of unrest, spooking traders as martial law came into effect.
+President Yoon Suk Yeol declared an emergency curfew on Tuesday amid unrest, spooking traders as martial law came into effect.

-This saw the leading cryptocurrency exchanges in the country register a massive surge in spot trading volume.
-Per market data sampling the top five exchanges in the country, trading volumes rose to more than $34 across Upbit, Bithumb, Coinone, Korbit and Gopax.
+This saw the leading cryptocurrency exchanges in South Korea register a massive surge in spot trading volume.
+Per market data sampling the top five exchanges in the country, trading volumes rose to more than $34 across Upbit, Bithumb, Coinone, Korbit, and Gopax.

 Why the martial law?

-President Yoon Suk Yeol said the situation forced him to take that drastic measure of declaring emergency curfew due to the growing “anti-state” stance by the opposition.
+President Yoon Suk Yeol said the situation forced him to take the drastic measure of declaring emergency curfew due to the growing “anti-state” stance by the opposition.

 Crypto price reaction